Mary Robinette Kowal

 Nebula and Hugo Award-winning author, Mary Robinette Kowal is a novelist and professional puppeteer.
 In 2008 she won the Astounding Award for Best New Writer and her debut novel Shades of Milk and Honey (Tor 2010) was nominated for the 2010 Nebula Award for Best Novel.
 In 2019, the first book in the Lady Astronaut series The Calculating Stars (Tor 2018), won the Hugo, Nebula and Locus awards, becoming one of only eighteen novels to do so.
 Her stories have appeared in Strange Horizons, Asimov’s, and several Year’s Best anthologies, as well as in her collection Scenting the Dark and Other Stories from Subterranean Press.
 Her short story collection Word Puppets was published in 2015, and includes both of her Hugo Award-winning stories in addition to fifteen others, running the full range of speculative fiction.
 In 2016, her World War I fantasy novel Ghost Talkers was published by Tor books, followed in 2018 by her alternate history Lady Astronaut series.

-As of 2019, Kowal is the President of the Science Fiction and Fantasy Writers of America.
+From 2019-2021, Kowal was the President of the Science Fiction and Fantasy Writers of America.

 In 2011, after several appearances as a guest star on the podcast Writing Excuses, Kowal became a permanent member of the cast.
 In 2013, the seventh season of the podcast won the Hugo Award for Best Related Work.
 Her involvement in the podcast also contributed to the creation of the Shadows Beneath anthology, in which Kowal and her three co-hosts contributed short stories alongside materials charting the unique creative process of each author.